gregorystefanko-ui/steam-market-analysis/README.md

 ### 3. Genre-First Focus
 Analysis was performed by **Genre (Tags)** rather than a monthly scale to identify strategic trends in market segment volatility.
 This highlights which types of games are currently most prone to financial leakage regardless of release month.

+## Key Insights & Results

+Despite the broad nature of Steam's tagging system, the analysis yielded high-value strategic takeaways for the 2025-2026 release cycle:

+* **The "High-Risk" Leaderboard**: Three genres dominate the revenue leakage landscape, accounting for over $8B in combined revenue at risk:
+    1. **Action**: $3.42 Billion
+    2. **Adventure**: $2.69 Billion
+    3. **RPG**: $2.67 Billion
+* **Action Category Utility**: While "Action" is the most ubiquitous tag on the platform, this data quantifies its volatility.
+It confirms that while the Action market is the largest, it also requires the most rigorous quality assurance and sentiment monitoring to prevent massive refund cycles.
+* **Volume vs. Value**: The data revealed that "Indie" games have the highest total count (4,138 titles), yet their total revenue at risk ($1.69B) is significantly lower than the "Big Three" genres, suggesting that financial risk is concentrated in high-budget, multi-tagged AA/AAA titles.

 ## Tech Stack
 * **Python (Pandas)**: Data cleaning and "exploding" nested genre tags.
 * **SQL (SQLite)**: Relational database storage and aggregations to rank revenue leakage.